Archive for the ‘linux’ Tag

 use on a MS-DOS system, but will work on most other systems.
 Use

-with caution. - -D: Do not use deep directory relocation, and instead just pack them in
+• -D: Do not use deep directory relocation, and instead just pack them in

 the way we see them.
 If ISO9660:1999 has not been selected, this